 Marathon Training – Yasso 800s:

-Yasso 800s are marathon speed workout named after Bart Yasso, the former Chief Running Officer at Runner’s World.
+Yasso 800s is a marathon speed workout named after Bart Yasso, the former Chief Running Officer at Runner’s World.

 This workout involves running 800 meters at a high-intensity pace and then recovering for the same amount of time it took you to complete the 800 meters.